-There are four layers to the Code42 environment storage hierarchy: Destinations, enterprise servers, storage servers, and Backup Archives.
-Users only see Destinations.
+There are four layers to the Code42 environment storage hierarchy: destinations, enterprise servers, store points, and backup archives.
+Users only see destinations.

-At any given time, a device is assigned to and backs up to one and only one storage server within a destination.
-Details about the server or storage server that a device backs up to is abstracted and never displayed to the user.
+At any given time, a device is assigned to and backs up to one and only one store point within a destination.
+Details about the server or store point that a device backs up to is abstracted and never displayed to the user.
 Rather, the user is able to see information only about the destination.

 Multi-server support and automatic data balancing enable the Code42 environment to easily scale with your company's or organization's growing backup needs.

-If storage at one of your destinations fills, simply add another storage server to the destination.
+If storage at one of your destinations fills, simply add a storage server to the destination.
 Adding a storage server to a destination is completely invisible to the user.

-The enterprise server can automatically balance consumed space within a single destination so all its storage servers have approximately the same amount of free space, within a range of tolerance that you can define.
-It does this by safely moving backup archives between storage servers within the destination.
+The enterprise server can automatically balance consumed space within a single destination so all its store points have approximately the same amount of free space, within a range of tolerance that you can define.
+It does this by safely moving backup archives between store points within the destination.
 Devices can continue to back up and restore while an associated backup archive is being balanced, a process that is completely invisible to users.

 Data balancing is enabled by default for all new destinations and all new storage servers.
 However, the administrator must explicitly turn on data balancing for each store point.
-Balancing takes place only after balancing is enabled on two or more storage servers within the destination.
+Balancing takes place only after balancing is enabled on two or more store points within the destination.

 For all environments, we strongly recommend using the default data balancing settings.
 The default settings are based on years of experience with managing online storage and are fine-tuned to optimize storage across deployments of all sizes.